-The grime was no man’s grime.
-Dead men were on that train, wearing all that dress of dust, that veil of darkened railroad skin, that smog of cheek, that eyelid of black misery, that sooty hand or phallus or protuberance of artificial worse-than-dirt.
-Industrial and modern.
+The grime was no man's grime but death and human locomotives, dead men were on that train, wearing all that dress of dust, that veil of darkened railroad skin, that smog of cheek, that eyelid of black misery, that sooty hand or phallus or protuberance of artificial worse-than-dirt.
+Industrial, modern.
 All that civilization spotting your crazy golden crown.
-And those blear thoughts of death and dusty loveless eyes and ends and withered roots below, on the home-pile of rotten railway sleepers and sawdust, bath of steam, skin of machinery, the guts and innards of the weeping coughing car, the empty lonely overheated tin cans with their rusty tongues alack, what more could I name, the smoked ashes of some wood stacks, the noise of wheelbarrows and the milky breasts of iron, bloated espresso machine balancing on thin narrow tracks and sphincters of dynamos - all these entangled in your mummied roots.
+Those blear thoughts of death and dusty loveless eyes and ends and withered roots below, on the home-pile of rotten railway sleepers and sawdust, bath of steam, skin of machinery, the guts and innards of the weeping coughing car, the empty lonely overheated tin cans with rusty tongues alack, what more could I name, the smoked ashes of wood stacks, the noise of wheelbarrows and the milky breasts of iron, bloated espresso machine balancing on thin tracks and sphincters of dynamos - all these entangled in your mummied roots.
 And you there rolling towards me in the steamy sunset; all your glory in your form.
 The nightmare train went on through the milky sunlight its whistle screeching and the dead men inside laughing.

 Is a dream a lie if it doesn't come true, or is it something worse?
 'Wall Street' once has turned into 'Route 66'.
 The Great Depression answered the financial crash of '29 followed by the 'Dust Bowl', formerly the greatest natural catastrophe caused by man's excess.
 Homes for sale or rent.
 Rooms to let - fifty cents.
 The world has enough for everyone's need, but not enough for everyone's greed.
 Miss American Pie drove her Chevy to the levee, but the levee was dry.
 Eight miles a gallon and driving fast, she landed foul on the grass.
 No James Dean to borrow her a coat.
 Moss grows fat on a rolling stone and while we were looking down, the jester stole the thorny crown.
 Jack is nimble, Jack is quick, Jack Flash sits on a candlestick.
 No angel born in Hell and fire is the Devil's only friend, and the three men we admire most, The Father, Son, the Holy Ghost, they caught the last train to the coast.
 There we are, all in one place.
 A generation lost in space.
 No time left to start again, but them good old boys are drinking Whiskey and Rye, singing "Bye-bye, Miss American Pie, this will be the day that we die."